mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-06-10-how-could-ltv-be-verified.md

 mathjax: true
 ---

-There have been several empirical studies in the last two or three decades
+In the last three decades there have been several empirical studies that claimed to provide empirical evidence for the labour theory of value.